Ready to say goodbye to debt for good? Learn More

 How To Stop a Garnishment in Florida

-You can also eliminate garnishments for consumer debts by filing bankruptcy.
-As soon as you file for bankruptcy, the court issues an automatic stay, which stops all collection activity against you, including wage garnishments.
 Most of your property will be protected with bankruptcy exemptions.
-If you have a simple Chapter 7 bankruptcy case, Upsolve provides a free tool that can help you file your own bankruptcy.
+If you have a simple Chapter 7 bankruptcy case, Upsolve provides a free tool that can help you prepare your case.
 For more complicated Chapter 7 bankruptcies or a Chapter 13 bankruptcy, Upsolve can help you get a free consultation with a bankruptcy attorney in your area.

 Are There Any Resources for People Facing Wage Garnishment in Florida?